DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 - Independent learning
 - Time organisation

 Most schools will have a policy in relation to homework in terms of when and how much should be set.
 As a classroom teacher, you will not have control over this.
 However, it is likely that you have considerable control over the _type_ of homework set.
-It is difficult to isolate the effects of homework from other factors that might contribute to pupils’ achievement.
+It is difficult to isolate the effects of homework from other factors that might contribute to pupils' achievement.
 The benefits of homework are largely dependent on its _quality_ and the extent to which it relates to what pupils need to learn within the class.
 For example, if pupils are set an entirely discrete homework project for a term that does not relate to what they are learning in lessons, it is likely that there will be fewer gains in progress.

 Muijs & Reynolds (2017) exemplify this approach by suggesting several principles to follow, including: